roger-that-dev/nerd-athletic-blog/posts/critical-speed-model/critical-speed-model.md

 ## Limitations of the Model

-Sadly, the model has some clear limitations.
-It predicts that you can run indefinitely at $CS$ and infinitely fast at very short durations!
+The model predicts you can run indefinitely at $CS$ and infinitely fast at very short durations!
 Thish is obviously false.
 Exercise physiologists therefore recommend using the model only for durations between 2 to 30 minutes.

 The model also doesn't account for several important factors that affect real-world performance.
 Environmental conditions like heat, humidity, and altitude can significantly impact your ability to maintain certain speeds.
-Terrain variations such as hills, trails, or track surfaces also influence performance in ways the model doesn't capture.
+Terrain variations such as hills[^11], trails, or track surfaces also influence performance in ways the model doesn't capture.
 Fatigue from previous training sessions, psychological factors like motivation and mental state, and technical aspects of running form and efficiency are all elements that can affect your actual performance compared to what the model predicts.

 Despite these limitations, the model is still valuable because it provides a framework for understanding the relationship between speed and duration.
 It's not perfect, but it's better than having no model at all, and it gives us a foundation for making informed training decisions.